Trail Information for the Eastern Adirondacks

 - DEC is still working on this trail and plans to install additional signs and bog bridging, and make other trail improvements during the summer.

 Lake George Wild Forest (Western)

-- The following roads and access routes are now open to motor vehicle access for people with a Motorized Access Permit for People With Disabilities (MAPPWD).
-MAPPWD holders must remember to check the allowable vehicle type and call the Warrensburg office (518-623-1209) for the current combination and conditions.
-(2012)
+- The following roads and access routes are open to motor vehicle access for people with a Motorized Access Permit for People With Disabilities (MAPPWD).
+The roads are muddy.
+MAPPWD holders must remember to check the allowable vehicle type and call the Warrensburg office (518-623-1200) for the 2014 combination and current conditions.
+(6/26)